TerriaJS/terriajs/doc/deploying/deploying-to-aws.md

 ### awscli

 Deploying requires a recent version of `awscli`.
-It's recommended to install and maintain this using `pip` as the Homebrew and Ubuntu packages are quite old.
+It's recommended to install and maintain this using python's `pip` as the Homebrew and Ubuntu packages are quite old.

 ```sh
 pip install awscli